 Does Surfshark unblock Netflix?

-Yes, Surfshark unblocks multiple Netflix libraries including Netflix US, UK, Canada, Australia, Japan, India, Singapore, France, Germany, Italy, and a few others.
+Yes, Surfshark unblocks multiple Netflix libraries including Netflix US, UK, Canada, Australia, Japan, India, Singapore, France, Germany, Italy, and several others.
 If it can’t connect you to the library that corresponds to the server you’re connected to, it will redirect you to US Netflix.

-Overall, Surfshark is one of the best services out there when it comes to unblocking region-locked content.
+Overall, Surfshark is one of the best VPNs out there when it comes to unblocking region-locked content.

 The VPN works with most devices that run Kodi and is compatible with Kodi addons.